-It has a sizeable boot that is far bigger than its rivals such as the Nissan Juke(which fails miserably in this regard).
+It has a sizable boot that is far bigger than its rivals such as the Nissan Juke(which fails miserably in this regard).
 The second row seats also fold down to create extra space.

-Safety Features: SRS Airbags, ABS, Active Stability Control(ESC), Adjustable force-limiter seat belts, SRS Knee airbags for driver, Side and Curtain Airbags, Emergency Stop Signal System(ESS), ETACS
+2012 Mitsubishi RVR Safety Features: SRS Airbags, ABS, Active Stability Control(ASC), Hill Start, Adjustable force-limiter seat belts, SRS Knee airbags for driver, Side and Curtain Airbags, Emergency Stop Signal System(ESS), ETACS

 The Mitsubishi RVR closely resembles the Outlander and has got the same sporty look that we like.
 Lower grades come with steel rims with plastic covers.
 As much as possible try to upgrade to alloy rims as they look better and improve performance.

 2011 Mitsubishi RVR 1.8L fuel consumption: 17.3 km/L (with AS&G)